An adaptive Euler-Maruyama scheme for McKean-Vlasov SDEs with super-linear growth and application to the mean-field FitzHugh-Nagumo model: Time-stepping scheme for super-linear drift coefficient

+For the adaptive Milstein scheme (see Section \ref{sec:globLipMil} for details), the factor $1/2$ is replaced by $3/2$. \end{enumerate} \end{Assumption} Here, Assumption (H.\ref{Assum:AxS}(\ref{Assum:AxS3})) ties the dependence of $h^\delta(x)$ on $x$, for each $\delta$, to that of a generic function $h$.
+Note that the schemes are fully defined in terms of $h^\delta$, while the existence of $h$ is only needed to ascertain the desired theoretical properties of the scheme.
+Specifically, Assumption (H.\ref{Assum:AxS}(\ref{Assum:AxS1})) lower bounds the speed of decay of the function $h$ as $|x| \to \infty$ and is necessary to derive a bound for the expected number of time-steps; Assumption (H.\ref{Assum:AxS}(\ref{Assum:AxS2})) in conjunction with (H.\ref{Assum:Ax}(\ref{Assum:Ax4})) is used to control the super-linear growth of the drift term.
+A suitable choice of $c$ in (H.\ref{Assum:AxS}(\ref{Assum:AxS1})) can be deduced from $q$ in Assumption (H.\ref{Assum:Ax}(\ref{Assum:Ax4})), while $a$ depends on the constant factors in (H.\ref{Assum:Ax}(\ref{Assum:Ax4})), and $b$ simply eliminates a singularity at $x=0$.

+Conversely, one can use an appropriately chosen $h$ to define $h^\delta$ systematically.
+Consider for simplicity a one-dimensional setting where the drift asymptotically behaves like $-x^{q+1}$ (as per (H.\ref{Assum:Ax}(\ref{Assum:Ax4}))): choosing first $h(x) = \min(1,|x|^{-q})$ and then $h^\delta$ as either the lower or upper bound in the double inequality in (H.\ref{Assum:AxS}(\ref{Assum:AxS3})) gives a viable time-step function $h^\delta$.
+We give an explicit example for the construction of $h^\delta$, with a suitable choice of $h$ satisfying (H.\ref{Assum:AxS}), in Section \ref{Example:GL}.

-\end{enumerate} \end{Assumption} Given the randomness of the stepsize at time $t$ through its dependence on $\tilde{X}_{t}^{i,N}$, the number of time-steps $N_T^i$ up to time $T$ is a random variable for each particle $i$.
-The total expected complexity is therefore characterised by $\sum_{i=1}^N \mathbb{E}[N_T^i]$.
+Given now the randomness of the step-size at time $t$ through its dependence on $\tilde{X}_{t}^{i,N}$, the number of time-steps $M_T^i$ up to time $T$ is a random variable for each particle $i$.
+The total expected complexity is therefore characterised by $\sum_{i=1}^N \mathbb{E}[M_T^i]$, and can be estimated as follows.